cotes2020/jekyll-theme-chirpy/_posts/Note/2020-08-25-security-interview-question.md

 Docker containers are gaining popularity but at the same time, Cloud services are giving a good fight.
 In my personal opinion, Docker will never be replaced by Cloud.
 Using cloud services with containerization will definitely hype the game.
 Organizations need to take their requirements and dependencies into consideration into the picture and decide what’s best for them.
 Most of the companies have integrated Docker with the cloud.
 This way they can make the best out of both the technologies.

 43. How many containers can run per host?
 There can be as many containers as you wish per host.
 Docker does not put any restrictions on it.
 But you need to consider every container needs storage space, CPU and memory which the hardware needs to support.
 You also need to consider the application size.
-Containers are considered to be lightweight but very dependant on the host OS.
+Containers are considered to be lightweight but very dependent on the host OS.

 Course Curriculum
 DevOps Certification Training